How to Manage Snowflake Object Tagging Using phData’s Tram Tool

 GRANT APPLY TAG on ACCOUNT to ROLE TAG_ADMIN;

 A tag must be created before it can be applied to supported objects in Snowflake.
-The below sections exemplify creating and applying a tag to Snowflake objects using Tram.
+The below sections exemplify creating and applying a tag to Snowflake objects using the Provision Tool.

 Create Tag